bclins/bclins.github.io/fall24/cs261/notes.md

 3. Write a function called `time_from_minutes(mins)` that converts a number of minutes to a `Time` object.

+### Wed, Nov 13

+Introduce magic methods like add and subtract.
+Define a vector class?
+Definitely need a class that has a complex attribute like a list.

 <!--
 3. Write a function called `time_difference(time1, time2)` that calculates the difference between two time objects and returns the result as a time object.
 -->